BkS1708/BkS1708/README.md

 🥇 **1st Price at Polarizer 2024**
 - Showcased our Drone with self-built Gimbal and Image Processing Capabilities

-📑**Secured 4th Place in World Robotics Olympiad held in Noida, Delhi**
+🎖️ **Secured 4th Place in World Robotics Olympiad held in Noida, Delhi**

-📑**Secured 4th Place in Future Engineers Competition held in Ahmedabad, Gujarat**
+🎖️ **Secured 4th Place in Future Engineers Competition held in Ahmedabad, Gujarat**

 ---

 ### 🌐 Connect with me: